hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/100_Hazelcast_Jet_101_-_Word_Counting_Batch_Job.md

-In this chapter we'll introduce the basic concept of DAG-based distributed computing.
-We'll use a simple example that may already be
-familiar: there is a dataset consisting of lines of natural language text and we want to find the number of occurrences of each word in it.
+Let us now introduce the basic concept of DAG-based distributed computing.
+We'll use a simple example that may already be familiar: there is a dataset consisting of lines of text in plain English and we want to find the number of occurrences of each word in it.
 A single-threaded computation that does it can be expressed in just a few lines of Java: